liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/01-preparing-android-projects-for-liferay-screens.markdown

 ## Using Maven to Install Liferay Screens [](id=configuring-your-project-with-maven)

-Note that we strongly recommend that you use Gradle to install Screens, as shown in the previous section.
+Note that we strongly recommend that you use Gradle to install Screens.
 It's possible though to use Maven to install Screens.
 Follow these steps to configure Liferay Screens in a Maven project:

 1. Add the following dependency to your `pom.xml`: